Eugénie Fougère: Legacy

-Fougère was included in a mural in the rooftop bar of the Knickerbocker Hotel at Times Square in New York City, when it re-opened in 2015, to commemorate the time the hotel was the hottest spot in town, in the early 1900s.
-In 1907 she was kicked out of the hotel because she shared a room with her male manager - although they were married, as became clear later.
+Fougère was included in a mural in the rooftop bar of the Knickerbocker Hotel at Times Square in New York City, when it re-opened in 2015, to commemorate the time the hotel was the hottest spot in town in the early 1900s.
+Ironically, in 1907 she had been kicked out of the hotel because she shared a room with her male manager - although they were married, as became clear later.

 She was mentioned by name in the classic Frank Wedekind tragedy Erdgeist (Earth Spirit).
 During act I, the character Lulu stated in response to a question about her dancing, "I learned in Paris.
 I took lessons from Eugenie Fougère.
 She let me copy her costumes too."
-The Italian actress and singer Anna Fougez adopted her stage name as a tribute to Fougère.
+From a letter written by the playwright, one might infer that he had met Fougère personally.
+In a letter in 1899, he wrote: "On the first evening of my stay here, I was in Folies Bergêre, saw Eugenie Fougère, a little wild, but didn't take the opportunity to renew our acquaintance."
+He also referred to her in an interview with the Spanish vaudeville dancer La Tortajada for the German satirical weekly magazine Simplicissimus saying that "she was the best dancer I had seen so far in her genre."